 The Winnebago County (WI) District Attorney's Office Stimulant and Opioid Addiction Recovery (S.O.A.R.)
 Program is an alternative to incarceration for people charged with felony drug offenses, providing peer-support services and recovery coaches.

-The Bronx County District Attorney’s Office (Bronx DA) is leading a coalition of government and community-based stakeholders in the Bronx to reduce opioid use disorder (OUD), fatal and nonfatal overdose, and other harms to public health and safety.
-Using the Sequential Intercept Model as a strategic planning framework, the Bronx DA and partners are assessing available resources, determining gaps in services, and implementing community-level change.
+The Bronx County (NY) District Attorney’s Office is leading a coalition of government and community-based stakeholders in to reduce OUD, fatal and nonfatal overdose, and other harms to public health and safety.
+Using the Sequential Intercept Model as a strategic-planning framework, the Bronx DA and partners are assessing available resources, determining gaps in services, and implementing community-level change.

-The Ohio Department of Rehabilitation and Correction (ODRC), in partnership with the Ohio Department of Mental Health and Addiction Services (OMHAS), is working to reduce the impact of OUD in Ohio by providing technology-assisted treatment opportunities.
-This project includes developing virtual-reality (VR) products that will enhance treatment services for people who use opioids, especially those in rural areas and in custodial facilities who lack easy access to other treatment options.
+The Ohio Department of Rehabilitation and Correction, in partnership with the Ohio Department of Mental Health and Addiction Services, is implementing a virtual reality-based SUD education program as an adjunct to treatment services in prisons.
+This format for may be especially useful for those returning to rural areas and in custodial facilities that lack other treatment options.

 The Seattle Police Department (WA) is leading a collaboration of justice agencies and CBOs in King County (WA), focused on women returning to the community from incarceration or those already in the community with justice histories.
 The IF Project provides case management to determine women’s needs and identify services and resources.

 The Winnebago County (WI) District Attorney’s Office is offering a diversion-to-treatmemt program to people with SUD.
 Those who accepted are scheduled for an appointment with the Winnebago Co.
 Department of Human Services, which provides case management and treatment referrals.